djjudas21/puppet-lm_sensors/README.md

 ## Limitations

-This depends on Puppetlas Stdlib.
+This depends on Puppetlabs Stdlib.
 The code runs on any Puppet since 4.0.x.

 Since lm_sensors requires hardware sensors, this module will have no effect when run on a virtual machine (although it is safe).